 .
 It’s on a topic I am often asked about: Is doing a fellowship worth it financially?
 So, today venture on over to WCI and determine the Fellowship Opportunity Cost.

 To new visitors

 This website focuses on trainees (students, residents/fellows) and medical professionals young in there career.
-If you want to know more about me, feel free to check out my About Page.
-My top ten posts are listed on my home page.
+If you want to know more about me, feel free to check out my About Page

 To read the whole guest post (including an awesome fellowship opportunity cost calculator that I made), travel over to White Coat Investor.

 Below is an excerpt from my guest post: